Muhamadnazmudin/mutasesv3/readme.rst

 ---

-Repository ini berisi source code **Mutases v2** yang telah disesuaikan dan diuji menggunakan PHP versi terbaru yang stabil untuk CodeIgniter 3.
+This repository contains the source code for **Mutases v2**, which has been adjusted and tested using the latest stable PHP version recommended for CodeIgniter 3.

 ---

-Changelog and New Features
+Changelog & New Features

 ---

-* Upgrade kompatibilitas PHP dari 5.6 ke **PHP 7.4**
+- Upgraded PHP compatibility from **PHP 5.6** to **PHP 7.4**
-* Perbaikan struktur kode agar lebih stabil
+- Improved and refactored code structure for better stability and maintainability
-* Penyesuaian library agar aman dijalankan di PHP 7.4
+- Updated and adjusted libraries to ensure safe and optimal execution on PHP 7.4

 ---